-HB21-1099, Policies and Procedures to Identify Domestic Abuse

-As introduced, HB 1099, a CCI initiated bill, would have added the exposure to 'domestic abuse' to the definition of child abuse and neglect.
+HB21-1099, Policies and Procedures to Identify Domestic Abuse As introduced, HB 1099, a CCI initiated bill, would have added the exposure to 'domestic abuse' to the definition of child abuse and neglect.
 Over the years, the child welfare fatality review team (CFRT) has observed an increasing number of egregious, near fatal and fatal cases in which domestic abuse is present and the corresponding emotional and psychological impact this adult behavior has on children.
 Out of the 232 Incidents reviewed by CFRT in CYs 2014-2019, domestic abuse was a stressor identified 94 times (232/94: 40.5%).
 Currently, child welfare caseworkers classify these situations under the catchall of 'injurious environment'.
 In the absence of a specific definition for domestic abuse in the children's code, mandatory reporters and case workers lack clear and intentional direction to watch for the effects of this adult behavior on a child's wellbeing.
 As amended, HB 1099:

 - 1.)
 Recognizes the disproportionate number of low income families and children of color in the child welfare system and the need for continued improvement in diversity training and practices for our child welfare workers; - 2.)
 Tasks an existing stakeholder group to develop a definition of domestic violence to include in Title 19 (the Children's Code); and - 3.)
-Emphasizes the need for diversity/cultural focus and the role of the non-abusive & abusive parent in training & practices

-CCI is striving to protect the safety of vulnerable children while ensuring that we are not creating a situation whereby the perpetrator of domestic abuse has another tool to use against their victim.
+Emphasizes the need for diversity/cultural focus and the role of the non-abusive & abusive parent in training & practices CCI is striving to protect the safety of vulnerable children while ensuring that we are not creating a situation whereby the perpetrator of domestic abuse has another tool to use against their victim.
 HB 1099 was unanimously approved by the House Public & Behavioral Health & Human Services Committee on Tuesday, March 16th.
 It will be heard in the House Appropriations Committee on Monday, April 5.
 Position: CCI Bill - Support Sponsors: Rep. Michaelson Jenet & Ransom, Sen. Zenzinger & Smallwood Staff: Gini Pingenot

-HB21-1101 Preserving Family Relationships in Child Placement

-With respect to a hearing in dependency and neglect cases, this bill gives authority to courts that may find good causes for granting a delay or continuance if there is evidence that in-person visitation or services were significantly delayed or interrupted by a public health emergency.
+HB21-1101, Preserving Family Relationships in Child Placement With respect to a hearing in dependency and neglect cases, this bill gives authority to courts that may find good causes for granting a delay or continuance if there is evidence that in-person visitation or services were significantly delayed or interrupted by a public health emergency.
 Additionally, the bill would require child welfare provide additional reports to the court and would create a stricter timeline by the court around visitation.
 Counties have concern around the visitation piece.
 Counties would like to see a taskforce established to look at parenting time in dependency and neglect cases.

-This bill will be in Judiciary committee on Wednesday, March 31st.

-Position: Oppose unless amended Sponsors: Sen. Buckner, Rep. Ransom Lobbyist: Kyley Burress

-HB21-1107 Protections for Public Health Department workers

-This bill is a continuum of pieces of legislation that passed the last two years to increase protections for social workers and human service workers, HB19-1197 and HB20-1052.
+CCI secured an amendment that counties, county attorneys, and human service directors worked on to study parenting time in neglect and abuse cases can be found here.
+Position: Support with amendments Sponsors: Sen. Buckner, Rep. Ransom Lobbyist: Kyley Burress HB21-1107, Protections for Public Health Department workers This bill is a continuum of pieces of legislation that passed the last two years to increase protections for social workers and human service workers, HB19-1197 and HB20-1052.
 Under current law it is unlawful for personal information of human service workers, caseworkers, and law enforcement personnel to be made available on the internet.
 HB21-1107 extends these protections to public health workers.
-Examples of personal information include phone number, home address, name of children and/ or spouse etc.

-This legislation is necessary because with COVID putting public health directors in the spotlight, employees are concerned about their personal information being available on the internet and clients using that information for malicious purpose.
+Examples of personal information include phone number, home address, name of children and/ or spouse etc. This legislation is necessary because with COVID putting public health directors in the spotlight, employees are concerned about their personal information being available on the internet and clients using that information for malicious purpose.

-This bill has passed the House and has been assigned to Senate Judiciary Committee.

 Position: Support Sponsors: Rep Caraveo and Carver, Sen. Bridges and Lundeen Lobbyist: Kyley Burress

-HB21-1115, Board of Health Member Requirements

-As amended, HB 1115:
+HB21-1115, Board of Health Member Requirements As amended, HB 1115: